Category Archives: Energy

 But on April 20th of 2010 BP’s Deepwater Horizon oil drilling platform exploded in the Gulf of Mexico, turning one of the world’ s most advanced drill rigs into a pile of twisted metal and putting the MMS and BP to shame.

-Initial reports estimated a flow of oil of 1000 barrels per day, a few days later it went up to 5000, and at the end of Apr went up to 25,000 barrels per day.
+Initial reports estimated a flow of oil of 1000 barrels per day, a few days later it went up to 5000, and by the end of April it went up to 25,000 barrels per day.

 By the beginning of May the realization that this spill was the worst in U.S. history was undeniable, the final estimates went up to 100,000 barrels per day!